microsoft/onnxruntime/docs/get-started/with-javascript.md

 ## ONNX Runtime for React Native
-You can install or import ONNX Runtime Web for React Native.
+You can install and import ONNX Runtime Web for React Native.
 ### Install